SozinovD/rpi_ws2812_telegram/README.md

 ## Installation

+0. In Telegram go to BotFather and create a new bot (https://core.telegram.org/bots/tutorial)

-1. Install python3 and git
+1. Install python3 and git to you SBC

 `sudo apt update && sudo apt install git python3 -y`